qwerfd2/Groove_Coaster_2_Server/README.md

 A small local server for ```Groove Coaster 2: Original Style```, implemented with ```Python``` and ```Flask```.
 Supports asset delivery (paks and song/stage files) and basic shop, which unlocks content via Groove Coin (a removed feature in-game).
 Support score upload and leaderboard.
 Support save file backup using a recreation of the TAlT0 ID system.
 Supports account whitelisting and banning.
 Does not support mission, status, and friend as of now.
 Tested on Android/ios 1.0.18 client.

 This project is for game preservation purposes only.
-This github repo does not contain any proprietary code or content.
-It is provided as-is.
+It is provided as-is, per the MIT license.

 You are not allowed to use it for commercial purposes.
 You shall bare all the responsibility for any potential consequences as a result of running this server.
 If you do not agree to these requirements, you are not allowed to replicate or run this program.